leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 $ ssh -i vagrant vagrant@192.168.122.233
 ```

 Hopefully, we're now connected.
-Let's edit sudo's configuration by first changing to root, then opening the config file with the `visudo` helper command.
+Let's edit sudo's configuration by first switching to root, then opening the config file with the `visudo` helper command.

 ```
 $ su